syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 notes:
 - type: text
   contents: |-
-    Log lines allow you to understand when the reconcile loop is called, but now it is time to use your operator to actually operate an application.
+    Log lines allow you to understand when the reconcile loop runs.
+Now it is time to use your operator to actually operate an application.

     **In this challenge you will:**
     * Create a deployment to run your website whenever the controller reconciles